Writing an introduction can make your head spin.

 Take this very article you’re reading right now.

-It solves the problems of not knowing how to write a good intro.
+It solves the problem of not knowing how to write a good intro.

-Note how I mentioned the struggles of writing introductions in the beginning of this blog post, which I bet resonated with you because it’s your current pain point.
+Note how I mentioned the struggles of writing introductions at the beginning of this blog post, which I bet resonated with you because it’s your current pain point.

 Bringing up the current experience of the reader that they’re trying to fix creates an emotional response and gets them dying to read more.